 In the 2016 County Health Rankings, Cuyahoga County ranked in the bottom one-half of Ohio counties for 17 of the 27 indicators assessed.
 For five issue areas, the county ranked in the bottom quartile including: Quality of Life, Sexually Transmitted Infections, Social and Economic Factors, Inadequate Social Support, and Severe Housing Problems.
-The county's ranking fell between 2013 and 2016, particularly for various social and economic factors, social determinants of health, Excessive Drinking, and Physical Environment.
+The county's ranking fell between 2013 and 2016, particularly for various social and economic factors, social determinants of health, Excessive Drinking, and Teen Births.

 Summit County ranked in the bottom 50th percentile among Ohio counties for 11 of the 27 indicators assessed.
-Of those 11 indicators ranking in the bottom 50th percentile, five of them ranked in the bottom quartile, including Sexually Transmitted Infections, Diabetic Screening, Physical Environment, Air Pollution, and Severe Housing Problems.
-Between 2013 and 2016, rankings for 17 indicators fell in Summit County.
+Of those 11 indicators ranking in the bottom 50th percentile, five of them ranked in the bottom quartile, including Sexually Transmitted Infections, Diabetic Screening, Physical Environment, Air Pollution, Severe Housing Problems, Alcohol Impaired Deaths, and High School Graduation Rate.
+Between 2013 and 2016, rankings for 18 indicators fell in Summit County.
 The following indicators underlying the rankings are comparatively unfavorable:

 - Air pollution

 - Average number of physically unhealthy days

 - Binge and heavy drinking

 - Chlamydia rate

-- Diabetic screening

-- Food environment index

-- High school graduation rate

 - Hospitalization rate for ambulatory care sensitive conditions

 - Income inequality rate

-- Mammography screening

 - Percent of adults reporting fair or poor health

 - Percent of adults that report smoking

 - Percent of children in poverty

 - Percent of children living in a household headed by a single parent

 - Percent of driving deaths with alcohol involvement

 - Percent of households with severe housing problems

 - Percent of live births with low birth weight

 - Percent of the population unemployed

 - Percent of the population without health insurance

 - Percent of the workforce that drives to work alone

 - Percent of workers with a long commute who drive alone

-- Ratio of population to dentists

 - Social associations rate

 - Teen birth rate

 - Violent crime rate

-• Years of potential life lost
+- Years of potential life lost